damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

   - A model specifying the kinds of technical functions and their sub-functions in the format of a tree   (refer to functional tree of XYZ Cargo-ADD ONS)

 2. How to implement the functional tree?
-  - The name of modeling language for representation
+  - Use functional modeling language for representation, such as
     - UML (Use Case diagram)
     - SysML (Block Definition, Activity, or Internal Block diagram)
     - SADT/IDEF0
     - Functional flow block diagram
-  - The name of software for modeling the tree representation
+  - Use open-source software for modeling the tree representation, such as
     - Papyrus
     - Modelio
     - Capella